 Brethren: Knowing the season, that it is now the hour for us to rise from sleep.
 For now, our salvation is nearer than when we believed.
 The night is passed, and the day is at hand.
 Let us therefore cast off the works of darkness and put on the armor of light.
 Let us walk honestly as in the day: not in rioting and drunkenness, not in chambering and impurities, not in contention and envy; but put ye on the Lord Jesus Christ.

-What is understood here by sleep?
+understood here by sleep?

 Sin, in which man, as if sunk in a torpor, no longer sees the light of the Gospel, no longer hears the warning of his conscience, neglects the means of salvation, and lives without care, until he awakes, alas! too late, as from a dream.